She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 It feels as vivid as any other memory of her own and the feeling of KI isn’t new but there is something strange in her chest as she absently tracks the killer in the mist.

-She died at twenty-seven, two days before her birthday, in her apartment by the hands of someone she’d thought she’d loved.
+She died at twenty-seven, two days before her birthday, in her apartment at the hands of someone she’d thought she’d loved.

 The first thing he’d done was break her jaw and shove a ball gag into her mouth to prevent her screaming.
 He’d cut her Achilles tendons to prevent her from running and chained her on the floor like a dog, beating her back and blue, laughing as he crushing her fingers.